- 1. Spend a night on a houseboat amidst emerald green tropical vegetation and exotic fauna.

 Delhi embodies the synthesis between historic and modern India, featuring a frantic mix of medieval architecture, broad avenues, and modern design.
 Few cities have been built and rebuilt as many times as Delhi, with at least eight independent cities being established here, each leaving its ruins in the patchwork of the modern city.
 The earliest reference to a city in the Delhi area was made in the Mahabharata, with Delhi supposed to be Indraprastha, the legendary city of the Pandavas.
 Throughout its history Delhi has been ruled by numerous successive kingdoms, and has served the purpose of a religious, economic, and political hubs, and at one point a bastion against the invading Mongols.
 As the capital city, Delhi is home to important centers of religious, cultural and economic life and is a popular starting point for visitors to India.

 Odyssey's India Tour Highlights

 One of the highlights of our trip to India is a journey to the Amber Fort, in the heart of Jaipur in North India.
-Our small group tour will ascend by elephant to the top of the hill, and look down on spectacular views.
 In Jaipur, we also make time for one of the essential sights of India, the pink rose Maharaja's City Palace.